Grishneshwar Temple

 Authorized Panditji in Grishneshwar Temple:

 There are Authorized panditjis (purohits) who have the birthright from centuries to perform all pujas Rituals like Rudra Abhishek puja, Jalabhishek Puja, Panchamrut Abhishek Puja and Laghurudra puja etc in Grushneshwar temple.
-They are the official pandit’s, who also have the official Identity cards and holds the authenticity for performing various Pujas in temple.
-Please contact these Authorised Tamraptradhari Panditji,(holder of Tamraptra) Let us have an spiritual experience of Pujas done in , grishneshwar jyotirlinga temple.The Devotees/Yajmana who wish to have a pure connection to Lord Shiva can connect with the Authorised Bramhavrind Purohits at this temple .
+They are the official pandit’s, who also have ancient namavali and holds the authenticity for performing various Pujas in temple.
+Please contact these Authorised Tamraptradhari Panditji,(holder of Tamraptra).
+Let us have an spiritual experience of Pujas done in , grishneshwar jyotirlinga temple.The Devotees/Yajmana who wish to have a pure connection to Lord Shiva can connect with the Authorised Bramhavrind Purohits at this temple,by booking puja of your choice .

 Grishneshwar temple Timings: